- Categories:

 ''

 ) in order for Snowflake to identify the string.
 If the quotes are omitted, any credentials you supply may be displayed in plain text in the history.
-We strongly recommend verifying the syntax of the CREATE STAGE statement before you execute it.The Create Stage wizard in the Snowflake web interface automatically encloses field values in quotation characters, as needed.
-Using the web interface to create stages is a good option for less-experienced users.
+We strongly recommend verifying the syntax of the CREATE STAGE statement before you execute it.When you create a stage in the Snowflake web interface, the interface automatically encloses field values in quotation characters, as needed.

 Amazon S3